Friday, 28 August 2020

-Unlock and Prison Reform Trust are investigating employers attitudes to people with different conviction types.
+Unlock and Prison Reform Trust investigated employers attitudes to people with different conviction types.
 We know that people with sexual offence or arson convictions find it more difficult to secure employment.
 While some convictions may make someone unsuitable for certain jobs, there are many more jobs where conviction type is irrelevant.
-We will work
+We worked with employers

 We’ve contributed to an article in Prospect Magazine, which used the recent cases of Chris Huhne and Vicky Pryce as a way of looking at some of the longer-term effects of a criminal record.
 You can read the article here.
 There is also a list of interesting comments at the bottom of the article.